Before you get lost in the various options and filters, read the previous articles in this series to see what you can achieve with Automations:

 Manual trigger

-The user who triggered the workflow run
+The user who triggered the automation run

 article-image